Understanding How Settlement Proceeds Are Distributed

 The final amount depends on your attorney fee arrangement, case expenses, and any outstanding medical liens.
 Settlement distributions follow a specific order, with certain costs taking priority over others.
-Your attorney will provide a detailed breakdown showing exactly how much of a 30k settlement will I get in your specific situation.
+Your attorney can provide a detailed breakdown explaining how settlement funds are allocated in your specific situation.

 Attorney Fees Impact: Understanding Legal Cost Deductions